2003 Canberra bushfires: Events of 18 January

-Fire spread through parkland, crossing the Tuggeranong Parkway and Sulwood Drive finally engulfing Mount Taylor.
+Fire spread through parkland, crossing the Tuggeranong Parkway and Sulwood Drive engulfing Mount Taylor.
 Within an hour, houses were also burning in Torrens, on the slopes of Mount Taylor, and in Weston.
-The fires by now had inflicted severe damage to the city's infrastructure.
+By this point, the fire had inflicted severe damage to the city's infrastructure.
 Power supplies were cut to several suburbs.
 These outages affected both the Emergency Services Bureau's own headquarters in Curtin and the Canberra Hospital (running on back-up generators), which was under intense pressure from people suffering burns and smoke inhalation.
 In Curtin, the ESA headquarters was in danger from the fires.
 With back-up power available only to the Communications Centre, many personnel were forced to work on tables outside as Army Reserve personnel hosed down the building.
 It was later noted that the ESB could have moved its operations away from danger to other emergency service locations such as the AFP Winchester Centre or Tuggeranong Police Station.
 Water, gas, sewerage, and communications were heavily affected.
 Water, gas, and landline communications was unavailable to several suburbs due to damage to supply lines and city reservoirs.
 Mobile telecommunications were severely affected due to increased traffic, causing serious disruption to mobile phone networks and the ESA's own radio and dispatch networks.
 A local generator services business later reported on their website that the ash and smoke were so intense, that some back-up power diesel generators at communication and data centres failed to produce enough power due to air intake filters clogging up.
 At least one generator air intake filter burned as it sucked in burning leaves blowing in the strong winds.

 The fires impacted part of the Lower Molonglo Water Quality Control Centre (LMWQCC), responsible for treating the city's sewage and waste water before its release into the Molonglo River.
 The plant's operations were disrupted due to fire damage, causing concern about the possible release of sewage into the Molonglo River, as the plant's reserve storage could only hold one day of surplus.
 However, the lack of resources and equipment failures for crews protecting the plant could have led to a catastrophe, as detailed in Danny Camilleri's testimony in Coroner Maria Doogan's subsequent inquest into the fires.
 Camilleri testified that his crews arrived to find much of the area around the plant on fire, with a significant risk of the fire endangering dangerous substances stored at the plant to treat waste, including chlorine.
 He stated that if the fire had caused a breach in the chlorine tanks, it would have created "a poisonous cloud that would blow toward Canberra necessitating mass evacuations".